Tenure track Adjunkt

 2017: Postdoc, Geological Survey of Denmark and Greenland (GEUS), Denmark

 2014 → 2016: Postdoc, Stanford University, California, USA

 2012 → 2014: Postdoc, Columbia University, New York, USA

 2003 → 2012: PhD, MSc, BSc, Copenhagen University, Denmark

 My research focuses on the petrology and geochemistry of Archaean (older than 2500 million years old) rocks from Greenland, where I have conducted fieldwork every summer for the past ten years.
 The research aims at modelling the relations between ultramafic and mafic-andesitic rock associations in order to better constrain the evolution of the North Atlantic Craton.

 I'm currently working on determining the origin of enigmatic peridotite enclaves, which are found within TTG-suite orthogneiss in the Fiskefjord region.
 These refractory peridotite cumulates were likely co-magmatic with the subcontinental lithospheric mantle (SCLM).
 This research project is supported by the Villum Foundation through a "Young Investigator Grant" that runs from 2018 to 2022, and is mentioned HERE.

-Below are some M.Sc. and B.Sc. projects that I can offer students:
+MSc and BSc projects that I can offer students: